 It was reported that a daily dose of 600mg of fenugreek supplemented to 60 healthy men between the ages of 25 and 52 resulted in a higher libido.

-The study also saw a higher quality of life as well as an increased self reported satisfaction with muscle strength and energy.
+The study also saw a higher quality of life, as well as increased self-reported satisfaction with muscle strength and energy.

 This study lasted 12 weeks and 500mg was supplemented.